lemlac/mulem/docs/reference.md

 x = maybe f(a?) else "fallback"
 ```

-Using `?` inside a function automatically infers an option return type `T?`.
+Using `?` inside a function automatically infers a maybe return type `T?`.

 ```
 addStuff(a: int, b: int): int? =